irishtek-solutions/kong-gateway/config/README.md

 - [Consumers](./consumers/)
 - [Upstreams and Targets](./upstreams-targets/)

 Due to the fact you can configure Kong API Gateway in multiple ways, this section will show you the basics of how to configure these entities.
-Each section is broken up into the following to help you configure Konnect in the way you would like best:
+Each section is broken up into the following to help you configure Kong in the way you would like best:

 - **Kong Manager UI**: This will show you a video on how to configure the specific entity through the the Kong Manager UI.
 - **Deck**: This will show you how to configure the specific entity using Kongs declarative CLI tool called deck.